The Mission of Adoptiondoctors®

 Dr. Rogu had lived in Bucharest Romania for 6 years and has seen first hand the dismal orphanages in Romania in the late 1980’s.

 While it was once thought that “a good breakfast and lots of love” will cure the ills created by from institutional living conditions, it is now very clear that is not completely true.
 Many medical problems can arise in these children, and parents need to have a unbiased resource to help them make the right decision.

 A hasty, uniformed decision to adopt a particular child at the recommendation of an adoption agency may be a mistake that they family will carry for these rest of their lives.

-On this website, we have also networked with a number of other Pediatric physicians as well as different resources whom also take a particular interest in International adoption.
+On this website, we have also networked with a number of other Pediatric physicians, Psychologist and Social workers as well as different resources whom also take a particular interest in International adoption.